 A Guide To Choosing The Right Interior Wall Cladding

-Whether you are renovating your existing premises or constructing a new property from scratch, the cladding will always play a vital role in your architectural design.
+Whether you are renovating your existing premises or constructing a new property from scratch, cladding will always play a vital role in your architectural design.
 Internal wall cladding is renowned for adding depth and character to any room.
 Along with aesthetics, the sound and thermal insulating qualities cladding provide have proven to be beneficial for both private and commercial properties.
-Restaurants, hotels, offices, gyms and any other commercial building, in fact, all utilise wall cladding for their interiors as they can completely transform the space without the need for any major construction.
+Restaurants, hotels, offices, gyms and any other commercial building, all utilise wall cladding for their interiors as they can completely transform the space without the need for any major construction.

 The material that you choose for your cladding will depend on many different factors, such as your requirements, planned interior decor and whether your industry comes alongside specific building regulations.
 With this in mind, if you are in the process of shortlisting cladding options, we have put together information on everything you need to know about the following:

-- What To Consider When Choosing Cladding
+- What To Consider When Choosing Interior Cladding

-- Interior Wall Cladding Materials
+- Internal Cladding Materials

 - Maintaining Interior Wall Cladding

-Before beginning to shortlist cladding material options, it will be important to put together your list of requirements; this will make it far easier to select those that will remain a worthwhile investment for many years to come.
+Before beginning to shortlist interior cladding material options, it will be important to put together your list of requirements; this will make it far easier to select those that will remain a worthwhile investment for many years to come.
 We recommend considering the following:

 - Budget – Cladding is an investment, but this doesn’t mean that you have to spend above your budget.
 Consider those that come alongside a reasonable price without compromising on quality.
 PVC remains the most cost-effective cladding material yet offers durability and longevity.

 - Insulation – If you require additional insulation, then you will need to consider opting for specially made cladding that is equipped with a layer of insulation.
-Although this may make your cladding more expensive, it will improve your efficiency and therefore, reduce energy bills.
+Although this may make your cladding more expensive, it will improve your efficiency and, therefore, reduce energy bills.